 The standard deduction is a dollar amount that reduces your taxable income.
 It is typically adjusted up for inflation each year.
 Your standard deduction amount is based on your filing status and is subtracted from your AGI (adjusted gross income).

-If you do not qualify for the standard deduction, you may choose to itemize your deductions.
+If you don’t want to claim the standard deduction, you may choose to itemize your deductions instead.
 A taxpayer will usually itemize deductions if it offers them more benefits than the standard deduction (i.e., when the amount of qualified deductible expenses totals more than the standard deduction).

 Note that some itemized deductions are based on a minimum (or “floor”) amount.
 This means that you can only deduct amounts that exceed the specified floor.
 There is also an income limit for taxpayers who itemize their deductions.
 If your AGI (adjusted gross income) exceeds a certain level, then a portion of itemized deductions is not permitted.